Google junks 137 more fraudulent loan apps as govt moots action

 The number of loan apps removed since July has mounted to 562.
-Of these, 451 were on Google Play Store and 111 on Apple App Store.
-Google had removed 75 loan apps in the last week.
-In the latest move, Google has removed apps which were present on Play Store even from 2022.
+While 451 were on the Google Play Store, 111 were on the Apple App Store.
+Google had removed 75 loan apps in the last week alone.
+In the latest move, Google has removed apps that were present on the Play Store from 2022.

 Helpline for complaints

-Complaints regarding loan apps can be lodged with Central and State governments over the phone or online.
+Complaints regarding loan apps can be lodged with Central and State governments online or over the phone.

 Central helpline: 1930; cybercrime.gov.in